-OSS are usually used by rollout and build teams, sales and key account managers, property and real estate managers, network planners, service designers, operations, and engineering teams.
+OSS is usually used by rollout and build teams, sales, and key account managers, property and real estate managers, network planners, service designers, operations, and engineering teams.
 Senior management under the CTO or COO also use or rely on OSS.

 What is BSS?